 In this case, visibility can be defined as insight into how your business’ data is stored, managed, and secured.
 Depending on the type of cloud provider and services you work with, you’ll have varying data visibility.
 For example, a small business might have limited control over its business’ data.
 On the other hand, a larger enterprise or corporation is trusting the cloud provider a lot with their patronage.
 This patronage also offers a considerable insight into the way that your data is being used.

-If you want a cloud provider that offers complete and total transparency, Michell Consulting Group can help.
-To learn more, give us a call at 305-592-5620.
+If you want a cloud provider that offers complete and total transparency, COMPANYNAME can help.
+To learn more, give us a call at PHONENUMBER.